 2. Hydrate, Hydrate, Hydrate

 Flying is very dehydrating, so make sure you not only hydrate on the flight, but before your flight as well.
 I like to bring my reusable, Swell bottle with me everywhere that way I don’t have to purchase bottles of water.
-Fill it up before you board you’ll be all set for your flight.
+Fill it up before you board and you’ll be all set for your flight.

 3. Research Healthy Restaurants

 Before traveling to a new location, do your homework.
-I spend an hour a couple of days before traveling researching healthy restaurants in the area.
+A couple of days before traveling, I spend an hour researching healthy restaurants in the area.
 I also check for grocery store options.
 That way when I arrive, I know exactly where to plug into Google Maps and can avoid the stress of worrying about where to get a healthy meal.
 I do the same thing with exercise.
 I personally like taking exercise classes, so I research local studios beforehand.
 If they are on classpass, even better!

 4. Exercise In The Morning

 Work days can me unpredictable.
 If a workday is running longer than expected, you don’t want to stress about missing the evening workout class you had scheduled.
 Similarly, an unexpected team dinner or happy hour could come up.
 So you don’t stress about getting your daily exercise in, try exercising in the morning.
 Working out in the morning eliminates the stress of trying to squeeze a workout in later in the day.